weolopez/rust-learning/README.md

 - **`rust-weather-api-client`**: An API integrator that fetches weather data from a public API (e.g., OpenWeatherMap).
 - **`rust-gemini-llm-client`**: A Rust client for interacting with the Gemini LLM API (auth, request/response, streaming, and JSON parsing).
 - **`rust-docker-server`**: The simple REST API server packaged as a deployable Docker image.
+- **`rust-gpui-app`**: A GUI application using the GPUI framework for learning desktop UI development.
 - **`rust-azure-app-service`**: The simple REST API server configured for deployment to Azure App Service.

 Each project is standalone and includes: